inaka/guidelines/README.md

 * Coordinates open source projects.
 * Stays on top of tooling, research and larger projects in the wider company, promoting them where applicable, in their local offices.
 * Looks for opportunities to cross promote toolings and other capabilities within the company.
-* Sets the recruitment standard in the various offices, and help with interviews.
+* Sets the recruitment standard in the various offices, and helps with interviews.
-* Help the sales teams with business development.
+* Helps the sales teams with business development.
 * Arranges tech days, hackathons and other activities aimed at promoting the personal development of the tech staff.
 * Works with the country managers to decide what tasks to assign to staff on the bench.
 * Works with the country managers and resourcing teams to decide who are the best developers to assign to each client job.